What is academic advising?

 - Help students explore areas of study that correspond to their professional goals and map an appropriate path

-- Listen to students’ questions and concerns and refer them appropriately for any help he or she is not equipped to provide (counseling, medical concerns, etc.)
+- Listen to students’ questions and concerns and refer them appropriately for any help they are not equipped to provide (tutoring, counseling, medical concerns, etc.)

 - Provide accurate and up-to-date information